 Over the years, I have learned that the true meaning of home is not based on a single dwelling place.
 Home is a feeling.

-It is found in the Mongolian countryside, stumbling with laughter while running freely across the fields at camp, with children who normally live on the streets or in a government-run orphanage.
-It is lying in the fields at that same camp each summer with my daughter, son, and I watching shooting stars.
-It is in the living room of our children’s home in southern India, sitting with my husband on the cool tile floor while little ones flutter about in happy chaos.
+It is in the Mongolian countryside, stumbling with laughter while running freely across the fields at camp, with children who normally live on the streets or in a government-run orphanage.
+It is found lying in the fields at that same camp each summer with my daughter, son, and I watching shooting stars.
+Home is in the living room of our children’s home in southern India, sitting with my husband on the cool tile floor while little ones flutter about in happy chaos.
 It is in an apartment in Hong Kong, overlooking the harbor, where my nuclear family is together again for the first time in a long time!

 It was fun to take a pause and replay these moments.
 My life is rich and filled with many such memorable moments, just not within the confines of a single location or one place.
 Each new move, I take the feelings of home with me.